jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Harm and Death

-**Harm** subtracts points from an ability.
+**Harm** subtracts from hit points and then ability points.

 In rare cases, extreme harm reduces an ability's die.

-When an ability's points are reduced to 0, roll on the **death** table.
+When you fail a critical harm test, roll that ability's die on the **death** table.

-d4|Death
+Roll|Death
 :--|--:
 1|Dead
 2|Dead in 1d4 rounds unless treated
 3|Dead in 1d4 hours unless treated
-4|Dead in 1d4 days unless treated
+4+|Hurt but still fighting

-When an ability's die would be reduced below d4 from harm, you die.
+When an ability's points reach zero or an ability's die would be reduced below d4, you die.

 ## Healing and Rest

-**Healing** recovers ability points.
+**Healing** recovers hit points and ability points and restores ability dice.

-Whenever you take a few minutes to **rest** and eat or drink, you may roll each ability die and recover that many points in the corresponding ability.
-When you comfortably rest for the night on a full stomach, you may recover all your points.

-After a full week of comfortable rest and hearty meals, you may restore a reduced ability die by one level.
+Whenever you take a few minutes to **rest** and eat or drink, recover all your hit points.
+When you comfortably rest for the night on a full stomach, recover all your hit points and ability points.
+After a full week of comfortable rest and hearty meals, restore all your reduced ability dice.

 ## Character Advancement

 Each time you return to relative safety bearing treasure gained through peril, you may attempt to **advance**.

+Roll a d12.
+Increase your hit points by one, to a maximum of 12, if the roll is higher than your current hit points.

-Roll each ability's die.
+Roll one ability's die.
 Increase the die by one, to a maximum of d12, if you roll its highest number.
-Reduce it, to a minimum of d4, if you roll its lowest.

-Instead of increasing your INT die, you may roll it again, gaining a skill if the result of the roll is higher than your current number of skills.
+Instead of increasing your INT die, you may gain a skill if the result of the roll was higher than your current number of skills.

-Instead of increasing your WIL die, you may roll it again, gaining a spell if the result of the roll is higher than your current number of spells.
+Instead of increasing your WIL die, you may gain a spell if the result of the roll was higher than your current number of spells.